igormigas/scroller.js/README.md

 Although being inspired by Fullpage, none of its code was ever directly used or rewritten.

 ## Possibilities
-- slide-like scrolling effect (desktop only, currently slides can have only viewport height)
+- slide-like scrolling effect, both desktop and mobile (currently slides can have only viewport height)
 - callbacks for init, start and end of scrolling (listeners) with event data
 - simple api with manual scrolling functions
-- scroll speed adjustment

 ## Todo
-- touch events for mobile support
+- component inline adjustments
 - perspective and scale effects for elements' childs
 - [API] scrolling to specific element
 - tests